 Alumni also have access to the digital Loeb Classical Library.
 An alumni NetID is required for this resource as well.
 Access to Loeb is courtesy of a gift from Jeffrey E. Fiddler '63, in memory of the late Professor W. Edward Brown.

-Alumni and visitors who wish to use electronic subscriptions other than JSTOR and Loeb should consult a Lafayette reference librarian.
+Alumni and visitors who wish to use electronic subscriptions other than JSTOR and Loeb should consult a Lafayette research librarian.
 Access to these subscriptions is limited to in-library use only.

 May visitors access the Internet in your library?